mortezakowkabi/jcb-persian-documentation/044-Hello-World-Component-with-Joomla-Component-Builder-Creator-Extended.md

 [00:29:45](https://www.youtube.com/watch?v=IQfsLYIeblk&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h29m45s)

 We're just going to create a Linked Fields.
 Linked Fields are the Fields that we created previously.
 Click on create.
 It is going to ask if we are sure that all our work has been saved in the Admin View.
-If it not and OK is clicked, it will be lost.[00:30:06](https://www.youtube.com/watch?v=IQfsLYIeblk&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h30m06s) It will open an area where you can link Fields to your Admin View.
+If it not and OK is clicked, it will be lost.
+[00:30:06](https://www.youtube.com/watch?v=IQfsLYIeblk&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h30m06s) It will open an area where you can link Fields to your Admin View.
 This looks very similar to the pop-up in Repeatable Fields, except that it is its own View now.
 If the green button is clicked, it opens an area where you select the Fields that need to be used.

  * ### Example Name(Text) Field